PCDe-code/PCDe/README.md

 # PCDE
 This is the code of a personalized conversational debiasing framework (PCDe) for next POI recommendation with uncertain check-ins.
-We propose a personalized conversational debiasing framework for next POI recommendation with uncertain check-ins, equipped with two delicately designed components to mitigate scale bias and popularity bias.
+By leveraging the advantages of conversational techniques, PCDe captures personalized dynamic user preferences, enabling it to effectively mitigate both scale and popularity biases at a personalized level.

 ## Pre-requisits